Anti-social behaviour and breaches of contract

 “I have received complaints about my tenant disturbing neighbours with loud music and shouting.
 What can I do?”

-- To be a statutory nuisance, the noise must be more than just annoying or simply audible, and it must be frequent.
-It must significantly interfere with the enjoyment of another’s own premises, and appear unreasonable to the average person.
+To be a statutory nuisance, the noise must be more than just annoying or simply audible, and it must be frequent.
+It must significantly interfere with the enjoyment of another’s own home and appears unreasonable to the average person.
+Steps to consider:

-- If you have received a complaint about a tenant, in the first instance talk to them.
+- If you have received a complaint, talk with your tenant in the first instance.
 They may not realise they are causing a disturbance.

-- If the problem persists, the complainant(s) will need to evidence that the problem is repetitious and unreasonable.
-They are advised to keep diary sheets for two weeks, which enable the council’s Environmental Health team to determine if the noise is indeed a statutory nuisance.
+- If the problem persists, the complainant(s) will need to evidence that it is repetitious and unreasonable.
+They are advised to keep diary sheets for two weeks, which enables the council’s Environmental Health team to determine if the noise is indeed a statutory nuisance.
+They can also download the noise app as further evidence.

 - The person complaining will be asked to complete diary sheets for a further 2-3 weeks to see if the problem persists.

 - If there is clear evidence of persistent nuisance, the council’s Environmental Health Team will issue a Noise Abatement Notice.
-If this notice is ignored, and the nuisance continues legal action will be taken.
+If this notice is ignored, and the nuisance continues, legal action may be taken.

 Pets